HumanTree92/esx_extraitems/README.md

 4) Place `esx_extraitems` in your ESX Directory
 5) Add `start esx_extraitems` to your server.cfg

-# KNOWN BUGS:
-* When Unequiping Weapon Attachment you lose it for good.
-Working on fixing this so when you unequipe an Attachment it goes back to your inventory

 # Credits/Original Code:
 * [StockholmCityRP](https://github.com/StockholmCityRP)
   * [esx_extraitems](https://github.com/StockholmCityRP/esx_extraitems)